akshat3011/akshatc3011.github.io/_pages/about.md

 </li>
   <li>Using learnings from (i) and (ii) to design intelligent systems that support the learning and assistive needs of people.
 </li>
+<li>Understanding the interaction of humans with these intelligent systems</li>
 </ol>

 I graduated with an MS(Hons) in Computer Science from the University of Southern California.
 While, at USC, I was part of the <a href="https://somalab.usc.edu/about/">Social Media Analytics</a> lab and <a href="https://www.ihp-lab.org/">Intelligent Human Perception</a> lab.
 I worked on several research projects involving multimodal machine learning, affective computing, social media analysis, and dialogue systems.